 Yes, longboards can go over rocks.
 You may be able to ride over the rocks depending on their size and the type of longboard you have.

 If the rock is too large or your longboard isn’t strong enough, then you might have difficulty getting over it.
-It’s important to make sure that your longboard has good grip and thick wheels in order to help you stay steady while going over rocks.
+It’s important to make sure that your longboard has a good grip and thick wheels in order to help you stay steady while going over rocks.

 In addition, having a wide truck base will also help to keep your board stable while navigating around rocks.